About

 Performance Artist, Educator, Critical Collaborator

-She has presented at Mies van Der Rohe Haus (Berlin), Brooklyn Museum (NY), La MaMa Experimental Theater (NY), New York University (Shanghai), CUNTethics & SQUATconstellation (online feminist intervention, Berlin), Mekong (Vietnamese/Cambodian refugee community, NY), O-Link House (cultural center for tsunami surviving community, Japan among others.
+Miho also teaches, lectures and workshops at universities, museums and communities, and produces projects across continents.
+Miho has presented internationally in art and public spaces and in communities surviving catastrophic events, with notable appearances at Mies van Der Rohe Haus (Berlin), DOCK11 (Berlin), Brooklyn Museum (NY), La MaMa Experimental Theater (NY), New York University (Shanghai), Gallery Nomart (Osaka), CUNTethics & SQUATconstellation (online feminist intervention, Berlin-Global) and O-Link House (cultural center for tsunami surviving community, Japan).

 © Miho Tsujii all rights reserved.